David Ramsay (watchmaker): Career

 Ramsay was also a student of the occult sciences.
 In William Lilly's Life and Times (1715), an amusing account is given of an attempt made in 1634 by Ramsay and others to discover hidden treasure in Westminster Abbey by means of the divining rod, when the operations were interrupted by fierce blasts of wind, attributed by the terrified spectators to demons, who were, however, promptly exorcised.
 Sir Edward Coke, writing to Secretary Windebanke, on 9 May 1639, about a demand for money which it was inconvenient to meet, says: "If, now, David Ramsay can co-operate with his philosopher's stone, he would do a good service".
 There are also entries in the Calendars of State Papers, dated 28 July 1628 and 13 August 1635, relating to hidden treasure which Ramsay proposed to discover.
 A manuscript in the British Library Sloane Collection, No. 1046, bearing the title "Liber Philosophicus, de divinis mysteriis, de Deo, Hominibus, anima, meteoris", is attributed to him on insufficient authority.

+In 1638, Ramsay provided a clock and a dial for the gatehouse between the middle and upper wards of Windsor Castle.
+He designed the case for the clock, which was called a "pyramid or lanthorne".
 Ramsay was also an inventor, and between 1618 and 1638 he obtained eight patents (Nos.
 6, 21, 49, 50, 53, 68, 78, 117).
 Although the full titles of these patents are given in the indexes published by the commissioners of patents, no information as to the precise nature of the inventions is extant.
 They relate to ploughing land, fertilising barren ground, raising water by fire, propelling ships and boats, manufacture of saltpetre, making tapestry without a loom, refining copper, bleaching wax, separating gold and silver from the base metals, dyeing fabrics, heating boilers, kilns for drying and burning bricks and tiles, and smelting and refining iron by means of coal.
 In his later years he fell into poverty, and in 1641, while a prisoner for debt, he petitioned the House of Lords for payment of six years' arrears of his pension as groom of the privy chamber.
 Towards the payment of those arrears the committee for advance of money, by an order dated 13 January 1645, granted him one third of the money arising from his discovery of delinquents' estates.
 It would appear from this that he had joined the parliamentary party.
 On 11 Feb.
 1651 there is a note in the proceedings of the council of state that a petition of David Ramsay was referred to the mint committee.